If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 How Do You Get a Prescription for GLP-1 Weight Loss Medication in Canada?

 To obtain a weight loss medication prescription in Canada, you’ll need to consult a licensed healthcare provider who will assess whether it’s suitable for you.
-This can be done in person with your primary care provider or virtually through a Telehealth service like Rocky Health.

 Here’s a breakdown of what this process is like with Rocky Health’s Telehealth service:

-1. Start with an Online Questionnaire
+- Start with an Online Questionnaire.

-2. Pay a One-Time Initial Consultation Fee ($99)
+BMI and screen eligibility. - Pay a One-Time Initial Consultation Fee ($99).

 Ready to explore whether weight loss medications are right for you?
-Start your online assessment with a licensed healthcare practitioner at Rocky Health today.

 GLP-1 Weight Loss Medication Options in Canada